 - a.
-Denial of Accreditation is based on the following factors: - Results of the data collected during survey - ii.
+Denial of Accreditation is based on the following factors: - i.
+Results of the data collected during survey - ii.
 Number and/or severity of deficiencies - iii.
-A minimum of two Clinical Manager/designees review decision - b.
-If Accreditation is Denied, the organization has the option to appeal the decision by following the steps outlined in the Appeals Process (Section VI, E) - c.
-If Accreditation is Denied, the organization has the opportunity to re-apply for accreditation at any time they are ready for survey.
-At the time of reapplication, a new application must be submitted with a non-refundable deposit.
+A minimum of two Clinical Manager/designees review decisions - b.
+If Accreditation is Denied, the organization has the option to appeal the decision by following the steps outlined in the Appeals Process (Section VI, E). - c.
+If Accreditation is Denied, the organization has the opportunity to reapply for accreditation at any time they are ready for survey.
+At the time of re-application, a new application must be submitted with a nonrefundable deposit.
 ACHC will make the determination whether a new PER is required.